 Traffic pollution consists of ultra-fine particles at 0.001 – 0.3 microns in size, including black carbon, as well as a broad range of chemicals such as VOCs, carbon monoxide, nitrogen, and sulphur oxides.
-Traffic pollution can inflame the lungs and increase the airway resistance in all people, and the effects on people suffering with asthma is significantly more severe.
+Traffic pollution can inflame the lungs and increase the airway resistance in all people, and the effects on people suffering with asthma are significantly more severe.

 VOCs (Volatile Organic Compounds) are gases which are emitted from natural or man-made solids or liquids.
 VOCs can be found in many everyday products such as vehicle fuel, building materials, photocopier toner, air fresheners, engineered wood products and paint.
-Some VOCs have a distinctive smell so you are aware what it is, such as paint or gasoline, whilst other VOCs are undetectable.
-VOCs can cause asthma symptoms at anytime of the year.
-VOCs can also contribute to nose, eye and throat irritations as well as headaches, loss of coordination, nausea, and damage to liver, kidney, and central nervous systems.
+Some VOCs have a distinctive smell so you are aware of what it is, such as paint or gasoline, whilst other VOCs are undetectable.
+VOCs can cause asthma symptoms at any time of the year.
+VOCs can also contribute to the nose, eye and throat irritations as well as headaches, loss of coordination, nausea, and damage to the liver, kidney, and central nervous systems.
 A good asthma air purifier will effectively control a wide range of VOCs and the only appropriate way to do so is for the asthma air purifier to use high quality activated carbon.

 Natural allergens include dust mite, dust, pollen, mould spores and pet dander; all of which can cause asthma symptoms.
 The severity of the reaction can differ greatly and the particle size for natural allergens varies.
 For example, dust mite droppings are 0.1 – 40 microns in size while pollen grains are 3 – 100 microns in size.
-However some pollen grains can break into fragments of 0.4 - 1 micron in size.
+However, some pollen grains can break into fragments of 0.4 - 1 micron in size.
 Dust particles are between 1 - 90 microns in size and are made up of human skin, soil and dirt.
 The flakes of dead pet skin, saliva and dried urine (better known as pet dander) are about 0.1 - 10 microns in size.
 Mould spores are between 3 – 200 microns in size and can be found anywhere in the house.
-Natural allergens are relatively easy to filter out of the air, however, key for an asthma air purifier is that the unit is leakage free – otherwise allergens will pass the filter and will be released back into the air.
+Natural allergens are relatively easy to filter out of the air, however, the key for an asthma air purifier is that the unit is leakage free – otherwise, allergens will pass the filter and will be released back into the air.

 The number of air exchanges an asthma air purifier can complete within an hour is important, as well as the level of filtration efficiency it achieves.
 The filtration efficiency of an asthma air purifier should be HEPA standard (i.e. 99.95% at 0.3 microns) or higher.
 What number of air exchanges the asthma air purifier should produce depends on the contamination levels and the severity of the asthma condition.
-The filtration efficiency of an asthma air purifier should also be as consistent as possible, and should not reduce overtime.
+The filtration efficiency of an asthma air purifier should also be as consistent as possible, and should not reduce over time.
 A decrease in the filtration efficiency of the asthma air purifier will result in lower air quality within the environment.

-There is a range of filter technologies advertised for asthma air purifiers but the only one that will effectively remove the particulate, gas and chemical contamination mentioned above, is the combination of granular activated carbon filter and a HEPA filter.
+There is a range of filter technologies advertised for asthma air purifiers but the only one that will effectively remove the particulate, gas and chemical contamination mentioned above, is the combination of the granular activated carbon filter and a HEPA filter.